Immune Checkpoint Inhibitor Toxicity Risk Prediction in Solid Tumors

 * Grade 3 or less for any hematologic side effects

-- Participants must not be planning to receive ICI-based therapy in combination with chemotherapy or any other non-ICI therapy for treatment of their cancer
+- Participants must not be planning to receive ICI-based therapy in combination with chemotherapy or any other non-ICI therapy for treatment of their cancer.
+Palliative radiation is allowed

 - Participants must be at least 18 years of age